zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

       1. It has the RCODE "FORMERR"
       2. It has no OPT record.
-   4. Else, if the DNS response meet the following two criteria, then just go to the next name server (no error):
+   4. Else, if the DNS response meet the following two criteria, then just go to the next name server (compliant server):
       1. It has the RCODE "NOERROR".
       2. It has OPT record with EDNS version 0.
    5. Else, if the DNS response meet the following two criteria,